will-langdale/griffonner/docs/user-guide/cli-reference.md

 **Behaviour:**

 - Monitors all files in the source directory for changes
-- Only regenerates files that contain valid frontmatter
+- Processes files with frontmatter using templates, copies files without frontmatter directly (passthrough)
 - Automatically creates output directories if they don't exist
 - Shows real-time feedback when files are regenerated
 - Stops with Ctrl+C